Vankata453/ZoneInternetGamesServer/README.md

 # Zone Internet Games Server

-This project aims to bring back the functionality of the Internet Games included in Windows 7 and XP/ME, the servers for which were officially shut down on:
+This project brings back the functionality of the Internet Games included in Windows 7 and XP/ME, the servers for which were officially shut down on:

 * **Windows XP/ME**: July 31st, 2019
 * **Windows 7**: January 22nd, 2020